publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1826a.md

             (A) __Determination of effectiveness of sanctions__

-            Not later than six months after the date the Secretary of Commerce identifies a nation under paragraph (1), the Secretary shall determine whether—
+            Not later than six months after the date the Secretary of Commerce identifies a nation under paragraph (1) or issues a negative certification under [section 1826j(d) of this title][/us/usc/t16/s1826j/d] or [section 1826k(c) of this title][/us/usc/t16/s1826k/c], the Secretary shall determine whether—

-                (i) any prohibition established under paragraph (3) is insufficient to cause that nation to terminate large-scale driftnet fishing or illegal, unreported, or unregulated fishing conducted by its nationals and vessels beyond the exclusive economic zone of any nation; or
+                (i) any prohibition established under paragraph (3) is insufficient to cause that nation to terminate large-scale driftnet fishing conducted by its nationals and vessels beyond the exclusive economic zone of any nation, or to address the offending activities for which a nation received a negative certification under section 1826j(d) or 1826k(c) of this title; or

                 (ii) that nation has retaliated against the United States as a result of that prohibition.